Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

-Purpose: This exercise demonstrates that the team's appearance is clean and appropriate for visits and that the animal welcomes being groomed and examined, even by a stranger.
+Purpose: This exercise demonstrates that the team's appearance (both animal AND handler) is clean and appropriate for visits and that the animal welcomes being groomed and examined, even by a stranger.
 It also demonstrates the handler's care, concern, and responsibility.

-Procedure: The evaluator will first ask you for your pets brush, then lightly brush your animal and examine its feet and ears.
+Procedure: The evaluator will first ask handler for pets brush (appropriate soft brush (no metal pins) must be supplied by handler) then lightly brush your animal and examine its feet and ears.
 The evaluator inspects the animal, then combs or brushes the animal and lightly examines the ears and each front foot.
-Un-groomed animals (including nails, ears, teeth and coat) will be scored as "Not Ready".
+Un-groomed animals (including nails, ears, teeth and coat) or those with odor will be not be evaluated and scored as "Not Ready".

 Exercise 5 - Out For a Walk (Walking on a Loose Leash)